Didi1081/SampleX/README.md

 # SampleX

-Vs 1.0
-Project Deployment Date: TBD
+Vs 1.0 Deployment Date: TBD

 ## Project Proposal
 **What is the idea behind SampleX?**